antefinance/ante-community-tests/README.md

 Twitter: [AnteFinance](https://twitter.com/AnteFinance)
 Discord: [Ante Finance](https://discord.gg/yaJthzNdNG)

+**IMPORTANT - We're incredibly excited by the enthusiasm the community is showing towards writing Ante Tests for their favorite protocols.
+We're still working on making the test deployment process as seamless and user-friendly as possible.**

+**To help with this, we ask that you open a PR against this repo and get feedback from our community before deploying your ante test on-chain**

 ---

 ## If you want to contribute to the community repository see the instructions below